a-mitani/mastering-ethereum/book/domains.md

 3. To redirect the naked domain (`yourdomain.com`) to `www.yourdomain.com`, find the option to forward your domain.
 This can usually be found under 'Forwarding', 'URL Forwarding' or 'URL Redirect'.

 It may take a few hours for domain changes to propagate.
-To check if it's ready or to setup your custom domain with Typify, enter your domain name (including the www) below:
+To check if it's ready or to setup your custom domain with GitBook, enter your domain name (including the www) below: